sebastian-sampayo/Vehicle-Detection-Udacity/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+The code for this step is contained in lines 524 through 604 of the file called `utils.py`, function `train_classifier()`, used in the file `pipeline.py`.
 I trained a linear SVM using `sklearn.svm.LinearSVC()` with the default parameters (C=1 for example).
 For the training and test data I used a combination of
 [the GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/),